AmrutaPattanaik/Email-Spam-Detection-in-Python/README.md

 🔹 NLP Usage
 This project applies NLP at a basic level using Bag of Words with stopword removal to transform raw email text into numerical features for classification.

+🚀 How to Run the Project
+📦 Required Libraries
+Make sure you have Python 3.x installed.
+Install the following libraries before running the project: pandas scikit-learn streamlit

+You can install them all at once using: pip install pandas scikit-learn streamlit

+▶️ Run the Project
+Navigate to the project folder and run the following command: streamlit run spam_detection.py(Name of your file)

+This will start the Streamlit app, and you’ll see a local URL (like http://localhost:8501) in your terminal.
+Open it in your browser to use the Email Spam Detection App.